trizen/sidef/NUMBER_THEORY_CHEATSHEET.md

 ### Pell's Equation x² − D·y² = 1

-The fundamental solution comes from the convergents of √D:
+The fundamental solution comes from the convergents of $√D$:

 ```ruby
 say solve_pell(2)   # [[3, 2]]:  3^2 − 2·2^2 = 1